wp-plugins/page-specific-stylesheets/readme.txt

 Q. How do I add the CSS box to custom post type?

-A. As of version 1.0, you can\'t.
+A. As of version 1.0, you can't.
 This feature is on the to-do list for the near future.